 We brought our two dogs Guinness and Tessie along with our cat Annie.
 I won’t lie it isn’t cheap but I couldn’t have moved here without them.
-There are procedures in place that must be followed exactly or it could result in either your pet being refused entry or being stuck in quarantine.
+There are procedures in place that you must follow exactly.
+Failure to do so may result in either your pet being refused entry or being stuck in quarantine.

 What I worried about most is the quarantine period.
 Fearing the importation of rabies and other animal diseases, Britain has some of the strictest quarantine regulations in the world.
 Virtually all mammals, apart from horses and farm livestock, are liable to be subjected to a 6-month quarantine period in an approved kennel, which can be expensive but more importantly really hard on your pet.

-Thankfully though there is the Pet Travel Scheme that allows you to avoid quarantining when bringing your dog, cat, rabbit or “rodent” into the UK.
+The Pet Travel Scheme allows you to avoid quarantine when bringing your dog, cat, rabbit or “rodent” into the UK.
 It’s an improvement on previous procedures but it’s not completely hassle free for pet-owners.

 Your pet will need to be vaccinated against rabies before they can travel – this needs to be done the same time as the microchip.
 The vaccine must be an inactivated vaccine or recombinant vaccine that’s approved in the country of use.

 You will also need to get your vet to treat your dog for tapeworm and record it in the pet passport.
 The treatment must have been given no less than 24 hours and no more than 120 hours (5 days) before you enter the UK.
 Your dog can be refused entry or put into quarantine if you don’t follow this rule.

 - be approved for use in the country it’s being given in